alexkaeh/tap-in/README.md

 # Tap In
-*Created by Josie Jenson, Ashley Muston, Jennifer Brown, and Alex Kaehler*
+*Created by Josie Jenson, Ashley Muston, Jennifer Brown, William Haywood, and Alex Kaehler*

 A web app for beer lovers to find, save, and review beers and breweries.